-The University of West Georgia first participated in the National Survey for Student Engagement in 2003.
+The University of West Georgia first participated in the National Survey for Student Engagement (NSSE) in 2003.
 The survey is one tool used to measure institutional effectiveness.
-The faculty version of the survey was first administered in 2013 in order to provide data on faculty expectations of students that complement students' reported experiences and perceptions.
+The faculty version of the survey, Faculty Survey of Student Engagement (FSSE), was first administered in 2013 in order to provide data on faculty expectations of students that complement students' reported experiences and perceptions.

 The National Study of Student Engagement (NSSE) is an annual national survey administered by the Indiana University Center for Postsecondary Research to first year and senior students at participating institutions.
 The goal of the survey is to gauge students' experiences in college, both inside and outside the classroom.

 The NSSE questionnaire was updated in 2013.
 Changes range from minimal adjustments to entirely new content.
 The new indicators fit within five themes of engagement: (1) academic challenge, (2) learning with peers, (3) experiences with faculty, (4) campus environment, and (5) high-impact practices.
 Items with minimal or no change are amenable to trend analyses, whereas major changes, deletions, and new items are not.